sergiobuj/sergiobuj/README.md

   - ✅ Module: "Exploiting and Protecting Web Applications."
   - ✅ Module: "Using Cryptography Correctly".
   - 💬Module: "Cyber Security and Executive Strategy".
+- 📖 Tech Reading: "The Pentester BluePrint: Starting a Career as an Ethical Hacker" by Phillip L. Wylie
 - 📫 How to reach me: [in/boterosergio](https://www.linkedin.com/in/boterosergio)
 - ⚡ Fun fact: 🤫 The cat is the real code reviewer 🤫